Kenya Moore Claps Back After NeNe Leakes Made Allegations About Her Marriage & Child On ‘RHOA’

-Kenya Moore isn’t holding back in her response to NeNe Leakes‘ comments concerning her husband, Marc Daly, and their daughter, Brooklyn Doris Daly.
+Kenya Moore isn’t holding back in her response to NeNe Leakes‘ comments about her husband, Marc Daly, and their daughter, Brooklyn Doris Daly.

 The ongoing drama between the two Real Housewives of Atlanta stars escalated during the show’s season finale on Sunday, April 19.
-Leakes claimed during a scene from the show that Moore’s marriage to Daly might not be what it appears.
-The former Glee star claimed that Moore, who was separated from her husband at the time, made an agreement with Daly to marry her and was paid to have a baby with her.
+Leakes claimed during a scene in the show that Moore’s marriage to Daly might not be what it appears.
+The former Glee star claimed that Moore made an agreement with Daly to marry her and that she paid to have a baby with him.
 She then said Moore and Daly’s marriage certificate has yet to be shared publicly.
-She explained how stars like Beyonce and Jennifer Lopez couldn’t keep their documents under wraps, so Moore wasn’t an exception.
-Leakes also accused Moore of not using her own egg to become pregnant with Brooklyn, and claimed that was the reason the toddler resembles her father more than her mother.
+She argued that stars like Beyonce and Jennifer Lopez couldn’t keep their documents under wraps, so Moore wasn’t an exception.
+Leakes also accused Moore of not using her own egg to become pregnant with Brooklyn and claimed that was the reason the toddler resembles her father more than her mother.

 Following the season finale, Moore told her side of the story to Extra on Tuesday, April 21.
 The former beauty queen told Extra host Billy Bush that there wasn’t any truth to Leakes’ allegations.
 She also said she does have proof that she married her husband back in 2018.